 Dr. Chaudhary was born and raised in Toledo, OH and earned his medical degree at The University of Cincinnati.
 Before joining Beacon Orthopaedics and Sports Medicine in 2009, Dr. Chaudhary completed his orthopaedic surgery residency at The University of Toledo Medical Center in Toledo, OH.
 He was fellowship trained in adult joint reconstruction surgery from the prestigious Anderson Orthopaedic Research Institute in Alexandria, VA.

 Haleem is married to Dr. Rekha Chaudhary, who is a doctor of hematology and oncology at The University of Cincinnati Medical Center.
 They have three beautiful children together, two sons, Jay and Sammy, and one daughter, Alisha.

-For his patient’s convenience, Dr. Chaudhary makes himself available to see patients at four of our Beacon locations; in Ohio, at our Beacon East, Summit Woods, and Beacon West locations and in Kentucky at our Beacon NKY location.
+For his patient’s convenience, Dr. Chaudhary makes himself available to see patients at four of our Beacon locations; in Ohio, at our Miamisburg, Summit Woods, and Beacon West locations and in Kentucky at our Beacon NKY location.
 He performs his surgical procedures at the Beacon Ambulatory Surgery Center in Sharonville, OH.
 Dr. Haleem Chaudhary also has privileges at The Christ Hospital in Cincinnati, OH.

 Peter Cha, M.D. is an orthopedic surgeon and President of Beacon Orthopaedics and Sports Medicine.
 Dr. Cha currently serves as the team physician of the Cincinnati Wolfhounds rugby team, as well as numerous area high schools.